evriinsight/docker-oracle-setup/README.md

 # docker-oracle-setup

-This document will keep an up to date version of my personal Oracle dockerized development environment.
+This document will keep an up to date version of evriINSIGHT's Oracle dockerized development environment.
 The main goal is to have the Oracle database with APEX installed connected to ORDS.
+It has been forked from Martin Giffy D'Souza's excellent repo and we have then updated it with the latest versions of the Oracle software.

 This is achieved using Oracle 19c containers (not to be confused with Docker containers).
 If you're not too familiar with Oracle containers I highly recommend reading [this](http://www.oracle.com/technetwork/articles/database/multitenant-part1-pdbs-2193987.html) article which covers Container Databases (CDB) and Pluggable Databases (PDB).